Sellf/docs/source/includes/_storage.md

 # <a name="files"></a>Folders

-The FIles API allows you to get, create, update and delete folders in Sellf.
+The Folders API allows you to get, create, update and delete folders in Sellf.

 ### Attributes